scipr-lab/libiop/README.md

 This library provides zkSNARK constructions that are __transparent__ and __post-quantum__, and moreover rely only on __lightweight symmetric cryptography__ (any [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function)).

-The library provides a tool chain for transforming certain types of probabilistic proofs (see below) into zkSNARKs that have the above properties.
-The library includes two zkSNARK constructions that follow this paradigm:
+The library provides a tool chain for transforming certain types of probabilistic proofs (see below) into zkSNARKs with the above properties.
+The library includes several zkSNARK constructions that follow this paradigm:

-* The __Aurora__ protocol from [[BCRSVW]](https://eprint.iacr.org/2018/828), whose argument size is O(log<sup>2</sup> N);
 * The __Ligero__ protocol from [[AHIV]](https://acmccs.github.io/papers/p2087-amesA.pdf), whose argument size is O(N<sup>0.5</sup>).
+* The __Aurora__ protocol from [[BCRSVW]](https://eprint.iacr.org/2018/828), whose argument size is O(log<sup>2</sup> N).
+* The __Fractal__ protocol from [[COS]](https://eprint.iacr.org/2019/1076), whose argument size is O(log<sup>2</sup> N).

-Both of these zkSNARKs support R1CS, an NP-complete relation that generalizes arithmetic circuit satisfiability.
-An important component of Aurora, which is of independent interest, is the [FRI proximity test](https://eccc.weizmann.ac.il/report/2017/134/).
-These protocols all support binary extension fields, and smooth prime fields.
+All of these zkSNARKs support R1CS (an NP-complete relation that generalizes arithmetic circuit satisfiability) over smooth prime fields and binary extension fields.
+An important component of Aurora and Fractal, which is of independent interest, is the [FRI low-degree test](https://eccc.weizmann.ac.il/report/2017/134/).

 <span style="color:red">**WARNING:**</span> This is an academic proof-of-concept prototype, and in particular has not received careful code review. <br> This implementation is NOT ready for production use.

-## Non-interactive arguments from IOPs
+## From IOPs to zkSNARKs

-[Interactive oracle proofs](https://eprint.iacr.org/2016/116) (IOPs) are a multi-round generalization of [probabilistically checkable proofs](https://en.wikipedia.org/wiki/Probabilistically_checkable_proof) (PCPs).
-Known IOP protocols have much better (asymptotic and concrete) performance compared to PCP protocols.
+[Interactive oracle proofs](https://eprint.iacr.org/2016/116) (IOPs) are a multi-round generalization of [probabilistically checkable proofs](https://en.wikipedia.org/wiki/Probabilistically_checkable_proof) (PCPs) that offer better performance compared to PCPs.
+This library provides zkSNARKs constructed from IOPs via the [BCS transformation](https://eprint.iacr.org/2016/116).

-A method known as the [BCS transformation](https://eprint.iacr.org/2016/116) uses a cryptographic hash function (modeled as a [random oracle](https://en.wikipedia.org/wiki/Random_oracle)) to transform any public-coin IOP into a non-interactive argument.
-This transformation has the benefit that the resulting non-interactive argument is:
+The BCS transformation uses a cryptographic hash function (modeled as a [random oracle](https://en.wikipedia.org/wiki/Random_oracle)) to compile any public-coin IOP into a SNARG that is:

-* __transparent__, because the only global parameter needed to produce/validate proof strings is the hash function; and
+* __transparent__ (the only global parameter needed to produce/validate proof strings is the hash function);
-* __post-quantum__, because no attacks are known on the BCS transformation.
+* __post-quantum__ (it is secure in the quantum random oracle model);
+* __lightweight__ (no cryptography beyond the hash function is used).

+The BCS transformation is described in [\[BCS\]](https://eprint.iacr.org/2016/116), and its post-quantum security is proved in [\[CMS\]](https://eprint.iacr.org/2019/834).

-Moreover, since no cryptography beyond the hash function is used, non-interactive arguments obtained via the BCS transformation are relatively __lightweight__ (in terms of computational resources).
-Finally, the BCS transformation __preserves zero knowledge__, in the sense that if the underlying IOP is (honest verifier) zero knowledge then the resulting non-interactive argument is zero knowledge.
+The BCS transformation preserves __proof of knowledge__: if the underlying IOP is a proof of knowledge, then the resulting SNARG is an argument of knowledge (i.e., a SNARK).
+Similarly, the BCS transformation preserves __zero knowledge__: if the underlying IOP is (honest-verifier) zero knowledge then the resulting SNARG is zero knowledge (i.e., a zkSNARG).

-This library provides zkSNARKs obtained via the BCS transformation.
+The BCS transformation also extends to compile *holographic* IOPs into *preprocessing* SNARGs, as described in [\[COS\]](https://eprint.iacr.org/2019/1076).
+This feature enables SNARGs that provide fast verification for arbitrary computations (and not just structured computations).

 ## IOP protocols